chenxing-dev/indie-game-scraper/README.md

 - **Discover New Games**: Track daily releases automatically.
 - **Trend Analysis**: Identify trending genres (e.g., "horror", "roguelike") from tags.
 - **Content Curation**: Power newsletters, blogs, or social media feeds highlighting new indie games with fresh game data.
-- **Integration**: Feed data into APIs, databases, or custom indie game discovery platforms.
+- **Integration**: Feed data into APIs, or databases.

 ## Disclaimer
 This script is for educational purposes only.
-Respect website terms of service.

 ## License
 MIT License.
 See [LICENSE](LICENSE).